hipe/tmx/data-pipes-doc/documents/447-collection-synchronization-algorithm.md

-  - _simple:_ this simplifies the interface without sacraficing power, and comes at a cost in convenience that we see as negligible. accomplishing this is probably some kind of design principle somewhere EDIT
+  - _simple:_ this simplifies the interface without sacraficing power, and comes at a cost in convenience that we see as negligible. accomplishing this is probably some kind of design principle somewhere #edit [#447.B]

   - _upgrade path:_ by targeting this behavior we are not trapped in it. accomplishing a `-i`-like option could be possible through etc.